-In the early 2000s, a new field of climate science research emerged that began to explore the human fingerprint on extreme weather, such as floods, heatwaves, droughts and storms.
+In the early 2000s, a new field of climate-science research emerged that began to explore the human fingerprint on extreme weather, such as floods, heatwaves, droughts and storms.

-To track how the evidence on this fast-moving topic is stacking up, Carbon Brief has mapped – to the best of our knowledge – every extreme event attribution study published to date.
+To track how the evidence on this fast-moving topic is stacking up, Carbon Brief has mapped – to the best of our knowledge – every extreme-weather attribution study published to date.

 Using the map

 The map above shows 504 extreme weather events and trends across the globe for which scientists have carried out attribution studies.
 The different symbols show the type of extreme weather; for example, a heatwave, flood or drought.
 The colours indicate whether the attribution study found a link to human-caused climate change (red), no link (blue) or was inconclusive (grey).

 Use the plus and minus buttons in the top-left corner, or double click anywhere, to zoom in on any part of the world.
 Click on a symbol to reveal more information, including a quote from the original paper to summarise the findings and a link to the online version.

 The filter on the left allows users to select a specific type of weather event to look at or, for example, only those found to be influenced by climate change.

 The filter can also be used to highlight extreme events from a particular year.
 (Note: earlier versions of this map classified events by the year that the study or analysis was published.)
 To isolate studies that assess the changing trends of weather extremes, click the “trend” box in the filter.